Insurance, Billing, and Financial Assistance

 Deductibles, co-payments and coinsurance provide ways to share the cost of medical care, making coverage affordable.

 Deductibles are provisions that require the member to accumulate a specific amount of medical bills before benefits are provided.

-For example, if a member’s policy contains a $250 deductible, the member must accumulate $250 in covered expenses before reimbursement begins.
-Most traditional plans feature a $200 to $500 deductible, and then pay 80% to 100% for covered services.
-With most plans, the higher the deductible, the lower the premium.
+For example, if a member’s policy contains a $2,500 deductible, the member must accumulate $2,500 in covered expenses before reimbursement begins.

-A co-payment is usually a fixed fee ($5, $10, $15, $20) the member pays to providers at the time covered services are performed.
+A co-payment is usually a fixed fee the member pays to providers at the time covered services are performed.
 The level of co-payment is determined by the benefit option.
-Co-payments are applied to office visits, emergency room visits, hospital admissions and other medical care under some products.
+Co-payments are applied to office visits, emergency room visits, hospital admissions, and other medical care under some products.

 Coordination of Benefits is a common provision in most benefit plans.
 It applies when a member has more than one health coverage plan in effect at the time services are rendered.
 Specific, industry-wide rules exist for determining which plan pays first (primary) on these expenses and which plan pays next (secondary).